|

 - Visit estuaries for geese, ducks and waders

-- Swans feed on farmland near coasts and certain
+- Swans feed on farmland near coasts and certain wetlands

 - Important to feed and water garden birds